What is computer spam?

-You can read even more about phishing emails and how to spot them on the Malwarebytes Labs blog.
+You can read even more about phishing emails and how to spot them.

 Email providers have gotten pretty good at filtering out spam, but when messages make it through to your inbox, you can report them.
 This is true for spam calls and text messages, as many carriers give you the ability to report spam as well.
 You can also choose to block the sender, often in the same step as reporting the message.

 Reporting spam can help your email provider or phone service carrier get better at detecting spam.
 If legitimate emails get sent to your spam filter, you can report that they should not be marked as spam, and that also provides useful information on what should not be filtered.
 Another helpful step is to add senders you want to hear from to your contacts list proactively.

 With two-factor or multi-factor authentication, even if your username and password are compromised via a phishing attack, cybercriminals won’t be able to get around the additional authentication requirements tied to your account.
 Additional authentication factors include secret questions or verification codes sent to your phone via text message.

 Install cybersecurity software